Skip to content

 TentBox Lite weather resistance

-• 4-season weather rated: The canvas fabric is Waterproof, yet breathable, and the additional fly hood keeps you dry in even the heaviest of storms.
+• 4-season weather rated: The canvas fabric is waterproof, yet breathable, and the additional fly hood keeps you dry in even the heaviest of storms.

 The TentBox Lite has been tested in extreme winds of up to 39mph (that’s a pretty big storm!).